thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 });
 ```

 Now we've attached an event listener to a specific DOM node, a button on the page.
 Now, we will see a `"SOMEONE CLICKED THE BUTTON!!"` alert when that particular button is pressed.
+The function passed into the event listener is an example of a callback; in this particular case, it's also referred to as an **event handler**.

 ### `removeEventListener()`